In addition to the Middlesex Guildhall Art collection, The Supreme Court building also has a wide ranging variety of new artwork.

 We think much the same can be said of his pencil portrait of Lord Phillips, the first President of the Supreme Court of the United Kingdom.

-The work was one of a number Casselli presented to Lord Phillips in 2011, and he donated this one to the Court; it is hung in the Justices' Dining Room and can be viewed by special appointment.
+The work was one of a number Casselli presented to Lord Phillips in 2011, and he donated this one to the Court.

 In appreciation: Mixed media on canvas